When a baby cries for meth instead of milk.

-Every 15 minutes in America, a baby is born addicted to drugs.
+Every 15 minutes, a baby is born addicted to drugs.